han16/mutation-rate-modeling/README.md

 ## Step 3: Run Generalized Linear Model (GLM)

 It's computational intractable to run Poisson regression via GLM on ~3B/100bp windows directly.
-Observing the mutation counts  and some covariate features are sparse, thus many windows share similar features. `Split` which divides into Groups and Reassembles is employed multiple times to perform the analysis.
+Observing the mutation counts  and some covariate features are sparse, thus many windows share similar features. `Split` which divides into Groups and Reassembles is employed multiple times in estimating parameters.

 ```
 step5_poiss.reg.by.cate.R
 ```

 ## Step 4: Model diagnostic